nicodoggie/bastion-falls/site/content/locations/gulf-of-inespell.md

 # Gulf of Inespell

-The **Gulf of Inespell** is a major body of water on the western coast of [Senera](@/locations/senera.md).
-It extends approximately 125 miles inland from the [Sarmatian Sea](@/locations/sarmatian-sea.md), with a mouth approximately 63 miles wide.
+The **Gulf of Inespell** is a major body of water on the eastern coast of [Senera](@/locations/senera.md).
+It extends approximately 125 miles inland from the [Princely Channel](@/locations/princely-channel.md), with a mouth approximately 63 miles wide.
 The gulf serves as the outlet for the [Brams River](@/locations/brams-river.md), one of Senera's major waterways.

 ## Geography

-The gulf penetrates deeply into Senera's western coast at roughly a 45-degree angle from the Sarmatian Sea, providing a natural sheltered waterway.
+The gulf penetrates deeply into Senera's eastern coast at roughly a 45-degree angle from the Princely Channel, providing a natural sheltered waterway.
 At its innermost reaches, the Brams River enters the gulf, splitting around [Port Surrey-on-the-Brams](@/locations/port-surrey-on-the-brams.md), a significant island that serves as the site of one of Senera's major ports.

-The relatively narrow entrance compared to its depth creates calmer waters within the gulf compared to the open Sarmatian Sea, making it an important natural harbor and maritime trade route.
+The relatively narrow entrance compared to its depth creates calmer waters within the gulf compared to the open channel, making it an important natural harbor and maritime trade route.

 ## Etymology